Parsi theatre

-Parsi theatre is a generic term for an influential theatre tradition, staged by Parsis, and theatre companies largely-owned by the Parsi business community, which flourished between 1850 and 1930s.
+Parsi theatre is a generic term for an influential theatre tradition, staged by Parsis, and theatre companies largely owned by the Parsi business community, which flourished between 1850 and the 1930s.
 Plays were primarily in the Hindustani language (especially the Urdu dialect), as well as Gujarati to an extent.
 After its beginning in Bombay, it soon developed into various travelling theatre companies, which toured across India, especially north and western India (now Gujarat and Maharashtra), popularizing proscenium-style theatre in regional languages.

-Entertainment-driven and incorporating musical theatre and folk theatre, in early 1900s, some Parsi theatre producers switched to new media like bioscope and subsequently many became film producers.
-The theatre diminished in popularity, with arrival of talkies era in Hindi cinema in 1930s.
-Post-independence, it experienced a revival in the 1950s, much like theatre in the rest of the India.
+Entertainment-driven and incorporating musical theatre and folk theatre, in the early 1900s, some Parsi theatre producers switched to new media like bioscope and subsequently many became film producers.
+The theatre diminished in popularity, with the arrival of the talkies era in Hindi cinema in the 1930s.
+Post-independence, it experienced a revival in the 1950s, much like theatre in the rest of India.

 History

 The British community in Bombay had been staging theatre in English language for sometime by the mid-19th century.
 Parsis were a prominent business community in the city.
 In early 1850s, the students of Elphinstone College in Mumbai had formed a dramatic society and started performing Shakespeare.
 The first Parsi Theatre company called "Pārsī Nāṭak Maṇḍali" performed their first play Roostum Zabooli and Sohrab in 1853, followed by King Afrasiab and Rustom Pehlvan and Pādśāh Faredun.
 By 1860 over 20 Parsi theatre groups were formed in Mumbai.

 Sharmistha Gooptu and Bhaumik identify Indo-Persian/Islamicate culture as a major influence on Parsi theatre.
 Up until the early 20th century, Urdu was the most widely used language in Parsi theater, due to the influence of Urdu poetry.
 The One Thousand and One Nights (Arabian Nights) also had a strong influence on Parsi theater, which performed "Persianate adventure-romances", which in turn were later adapted into early Bollywood films.

 The early plays in Parsi theatre presented Indianized versions of Shakespeare’s plays, by turning them into folk performances, with dozens of songs added in.
 Soon Indian legends, epic and mythological tales made an appearance as source material.
 As Parsi theatre companies started travelling across North India, they employed native writers to churn out scripts in Hindustani language, mix of Hindi and Urdu.